MartFrancisco/G16-Utilities/README.md

 1) Python script designed to generate Gaussian input files from SMILES strings.
 It processes Excel files containing molecule names (in the first column) and SMILES strings (in the second column) to create Gaussian input files.

-2) Python script designed to generate IRC plots directly from .out or .log files.
+2) Python script designed to generate Intrinsic Reaction Coordinate (IRC) plots directly from .out or .log files.
 The images are generated in high quality for publication.

 ---